andrewt3000/MachineLearning/README.md

 **Training data** is the data used to learn.
 **Validation data** is evaluated while the model is training and indicates if the model is generalizing.
-**Test data** is evaluated after you training to indicate the model's accuracy.
+**Test data** is evaluated after training to indicate the model's accuracy.

 An **example** (or **sample**) is a single instance from your dataset.